Module

 Cut down on the extras

-Look for ways to cut down on expenses, such as finding a cheaper phone plan or scaling back on your features, avoiding eating out more than necessary or using student discounts for your transportation.
+Look for ways to cut down on expenses, such as finding a cheaper phone plan, using student discounts for transportation and/or choosing to make more meals at home instead of eating out.
 It all adds up and every little bit counts.

 Find deals